alexgibson/alxgbsn.co.uk/_posts/2017-12-08-adding-a-service-worker-to-jekyll.md

 ---
 layout: post
-title: Adding Service Worker to Jekyll
+title: Adding a Service Worker to Jekyll
 desc: How to integrate a Service Worker in your Jekyll blog to help improve website performance
 excerpt: Implementing a Service Worker is something I've only really toyed with in the past.
 I recently felt like I needed to get reacquainted with their inner workings again, so I decided to implement one for this blog.
 Here are some tips and tricks I learned along the way.
 ---